Duhem–Quine thesis: Pierre Duhem

 As popular as the Duhem–Quine thesis may be in philosophy of science, in reality Pierre Duhem and Willard Van Orman Quine stated very different theses.
 Duhem believed that only in the field of physics can a single individual hypothesis not be isolated for testing.
 He says in no uncertain terms that experimental theory in physics is not the same as in fields like physiology and certain branches of chemistry.
 Also, Duhem's conception of "theoretical group" has its limits, since he states that not all concepts are connected to each other logically.
 He did not include at all a priori disciplines such as logic and mathematics within the theoretical groups in physics, since they cannot be tested.

 Willard Van Orman Quine

-Quine, on the other hand, in "Two Dogmas of Empiricism", presents a much stronger version of underdetermination in science.
-His theoretical group embraces all of human knowledge, including mathematics and logic.
-He contemplated the entirety of human knowledge as being one unit of empirical significance.
-Hence all our knowledge, for Quine, would be epistemologically no different from ancient Greek gods, which were posited in order to account for experience.
+In "Two Dogmas of Empiricism", Quine presents a stronger form of underdetermination, extending it to all knowledge, even logic and mathematics.
+For Quine, knowledge constitutes a single web of empirical significance, making even the most abstract components epistemologically akin to mythological posits devised to explain experience.
+Even logic and mathematics might be revised in light of experience, he once held, citing quantum logic.

-Quine even believed that logic and mathematics can also be revised in light of experience, and presented quantum logic as evidence for this.
-Years later he retracted this position; in his book Philosophy of Logic, he said that to revise logic would be essentially "changing the subject".
-In classic logic, connectives are defined according to truth values.
-The connectives in a multi-valued logic, however, have a different meaning than those of classic logic.
-As for quantum logic, it is not even a logic based on truth values, so the logical connectives lose the original meaning of classic logic.
-Quine also notes that deviant logics usually lack the simplicity of classic logic, and are not so fruitful.
+He later recanted, writing in Philosophy of Logic that revising logic would amount to "changing the subject".
+In classical logic, connectives are defined by truth values.
+In multi-valued logic or quantum logics, however, they diverge in meaning, with quantum logic abandoning truth-functional semantics altogether.
+Quine argued that deviant logics tend to lack the simplicity and fruitfulness of classic logic.